YoruAkio/GTPSWebServer/README.md

 HTTPServer for Growtopia Private Server to login and play GTPS

+## Note
+This repository is unmaintened and not suitable for production!

 ## TODO Lists

 - [x] Serve server_data.php path to connect to GTPS